-A FRIENDLY “HOWDY” FROM WILD STEVE:
+A PERSONAL GREETING FROM STEVE:

-So what does the “wild” portion of the title have to do with things?
+Thanks for stopping by the Wild Steve web portal, the hub of my writings: online, in print, and electronic books.
+So what does the wild portion of the title have to do with things?
 Well, it’s because I am one who finds my peace and meaning in life largely from the wild places of this planet that I roam.
 I enjoy spending significant time in the wilderness areas of the Earth, whether it be hiking, exploring, cycling, or just plain sitting on a boulder overlooking the mountains and valleys spread out before me.
 The grand vistas readily assist me in understanding my place in what we humans call life, which becomes apparent to folks who have read my book Bioform.
 John Muir once beckoned us to come to the woods, for here is rest – I would add that here is also enlightenment, found only in the secret recesses away from what we have come to know as civilization.
 Although, how civilized it really is certainly may be a matter of debate!

-All I now own consists of a high-tech tricycle, a log bedroom set, and my clothing.
-It is simplicity.
+All I now own consists of a sophisticated tricycle, a log bedroom set, exercise equipment, and my clothing.
+It is utter simplicity.
 Less is better for me.
 The more I get rid of, the more clearly I see life for what it truly is!
 The coveted American way of materialistic consumption and gluttony is no longer my way.
 My monthly income is from three sources, two of which are governmental and one of which is book royalties.
 Governmental sources are less than nine Ben Franklins monthly, and if book sales reach one Ben Franklin in a 30 day period, it is a good month.
-Clothing payments amount to a humble fifty dollars yearly, hardly worth mentioning.
-I certainly don’t live in poverty, due to my current situation, but it is only through the good graces of folks in my circle that I exist comfortably.
+CafePress royalties amount to a humble fifty dollars yearly, hardly worth mentioning.
+I certainly don’t live in poverty in my current situation, but it is only through the good graces of compassionate others that I exist comfortably.
 I live in a rather bizarre world of psychological dichotomy.

 So, if you enjoy my musings about life, buy a book or shirt and help a hobo, albeit a rather classy one, and if you don’t care for what I say, that’s cool too.
 Read the free offerings for what they might bring into your life.
 I’m not bummed.
 My time here is short, so I’ve learned that there is no useful or positive purpose to get bent out of shape with folks.
-Thanks!
 See ya’ …